AmingAndrei/violence.website/content/species/chimeras/faelir_automaton.md

 [[index|...]]/[[species]]/[[chimeras]]/[[fae]]/faelir_automaton.md

- Faelir Automatons are mechanical constructs designed and created by the Fae for the purpose of security and defense.
+ Faelir Automatons are mechanical constructs designed and created by the Fae for the purpose of security and defence.
 These entities function as autonomous guards, operating under a structured system that enables them to execute basic commands.

 Physical Characteristics